pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/05 🆔 Identities/03 🆔🫥 Identity agent.md

     ---
     <br/>

-7. **How is voice recognition secured with an audio input?**
+6. **How is voice recognition secured with an audio input?**

+    NLWeb discourages voice recognition as authentication method,
+    * except in [supervised 👮 scenarios](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/06 👮 Supervised ID landscape/00 👮 Supervised ID Index.md>) (e.g., a government office),
-    NLWeb discourages voice recognition as authentication method (except in supervised scenarios) because Generative AI can mimic a person's voice with 3 seconds of original audio.
+    * because Generative AI can mimic a person's voice with 3 seconds of original audio.

     ---
     <br/>